EmilRamsvik/Digital-Garden/content/Motivation/Motivation.md

 # Learning to Relax
-The book [[../Books/Book Reviews/Work/Productivity/Four Thousand Weeks Time Management for Mortals]] is a good book on why you should not always be "on".
+The book [[../Books/Book Reviews/Work/Productivity/Four Thousand Weeks]] is a good book on why you should not always be "on".
 Having some mental break is always good.

 I think a sure recipe for disappointment is being "on" all the time, taking the time not to be a superhero, to be a wreck and eating Ben & Jerry's on the couch is perfectly normal, as long as it is the exception.
 It is also a good way of recalibrating the mental mindset.
 Yes, I did do something that overall was bad for me yesterday but I feel bad and therefore will not continue with this.